These are tricky times, aren’t they?

 It also includes management and coaching tools, helping call-center managers support their teams throughout the crisis.

-Dialpad are offering Dialpad Talk Pro and UberConference Business for free to businesses for a limited time.
+Dialpad is offering Dialpad Talk Pro and UberConference Business for free to businesses for a limited time.
 Every company that signs up now will be credited for the first two months of service and can cancel any time with no fee or commitment.

-To redeem visit their dedicated page here.
+To redeem, visit their dedicated page here.
 But if you’re outside North America, you’ll need to contact their sales team directly.

 For the foreseeable future, we’ll be relying on video meetings to get anything done.
 But one advantage of video conferencing is that calls can be recorded and transcribed for later reference.

 With Otter, you can automatically transcribe the meeting.
-A real-time transcript is produced and any notes or photos you take during the meeting are automatically added to the transcript.
+A real-time transcript is produced, and any notes or photos you take during the meeting are automatically added to the transcript.

 This transcript is stored and can be searched later.
 It even separates different speakers and key phrase notes, so you don't miss anything important.

-If you are looking for a straight up video conferencing tool, we'd recommend Zoom.
-It's used by high profile companies like Box, Slack and Uber because it is easy-to-use and delivers high quality audio and video.
+If you are looking for a straight-up video conferencing tool, we'd recommend Zoom.
+It's used by high-profile companies like Box, Slack, and Uber because it is easy to use and delivers high-quality audio and video.

-Zoom offers a range of plans including a generous free tier.
+Zoom offers a range of plans, including a generous free tier.
 During the crisis, they have removed their 40-minute meeting limit for students and teachers across the world.